euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Documentation/applications.md

 maintenance overhead than duplication, and don't result in a repository that is easy to understand for prospective application developers.
 Duplication is managed by the maintainers of the repository.

+# License
+The Workspace ONE Mobile Software Development Kit Integration Samples are:
+Copyright 2020 VMware, Inc.
+And licensed under a two-clause BSD license.
+SPDX-License-Identifier: BSD-2-Clause